kanidm/kanidm/book/src/developers/designs/application_passwords.md

 Currently the LDAP basedn is configurable by an admin, or generated from domain.
 For example, example.com <http://example.com/> becomes dc=example,dc=com.

-Each configured application has a new container such as app=mail,dc=example,dc=com or app=httpd,dc=example,dc=com
+Each configured application will define a new naming context, like app=mail,dc=example,dc=com or app=httpd,dc=example,dc=com

 (NOTE: Should this be app=?
 Some broken clients could try to validate this rdn